appcelerator-forks/ti-debugger/docs/embedding.md

 ### debugServer.address()

-Returns the result of `server.address()` plus the URL of the Node Inspector page to open in browser.
+Returns the result of `server.address()` plus the URL of the Titanium Debugger page to open in browser.

 Example: